By Daniella Dautrich

-Clear expectations from you make all the difference in their learning experience.
-If children fail to understand what you require, the confusion quickly leads to frustration or discouragement.
-The realm of writing is no exception.
+Whether we’re talking chores or homeschool lessons, giving your children clear expectations makes all the difference in their learning experience.
+If they don’t understand what you want from them, confusion quickly turns to frustration or discouragement.

-The problem with this mom is not her fun-loving or soft-hearted spirit, but her non-existent expectations.
-This haphazard teaching style not only creates a stumbling block for overwhelmed students, but it quenches their confidence as well.
+The problem isn’t your gentle, fun-loving spirit!
+As you’ve discovered, insecurity about teaching writing creates low expectations and inconsistency.
+This makes for a haphazard teaching style that not only creates a stumbling block for overwhelmed kids, but it affects their confidence as well.

 The Write Solution

-Giving clear expectations will help you raise better writers and reduce stress in the meantime.
+Giving clear writing expectations will help you raise better writers and reduce stress during writing sessions.
 That’s why I’m such a fan of teaching writing skills the WriteShop way.
-Red-pencil corrections such as “too vague” become unnecessary when you make tasks concrete and give kids measurable targets beforehand:

 - Include emotion words to add a stronger voice.

 - Choose vivid, exciting words instead of dull, vague words.

 Now, instead of marking your children’s writing as “too vague” or “too short,” you can instruct, guide, and correct with greater confidence.
 When you practice communicating specific ideas, requests, and concerns, the clear expectations might just overflow into the rest of your home life as well.